iiddoo/care-in-a-box/README.md

 * Increases the size of application as more and more packages are added.

-##### CDN
+#### CDN

 Another way to move away from the build time resolution to run time is to make each of the Micro-frontends deploy the JavaScript runtime packages to a CDN for consumption.
 The host application will then consume them and stitch at runtime.

 * This requires custom logic to be written and handled by the framework, and it puts lot of dependency on the framework and as and when the framework pushes updates, refactoring might be required in the application.

-### Module Federation approach
+#### Module Federation

 Module federation makes it easy to share components and information between many frontend applications and also enables to build out whole pages and create a fully federated site.

-#### Advantages
+##### Advantages

 ✓ Independent development by teams and dynamically import code from other applications at runtime.
-End results feels like an SPA.
+End results feels like an SPA
-✓ Independent testing and deployment/release strategies.
+✓ Independent testing and deployment/release strategies
-✓ Smaller and optimised bundle size of each micro app as shared components and dependencies are loaded only when required.
+✓ Smaller and optimised bundle size of each micro app as shared components and dependencies are loaded only when required
-✓ Each of the micro app can choose their own tech stack and not bound by a particular framework.
+✓ Each of the micro app can choose their own tech stack and not bound by a particular framework

-### Import maps
+#### Import maps

 [`Just docs at the moment`](https://www.angulararchitects.io/aktuelles/import-maps-the-next-evolution-step-for-micro-frontends-article/)

-### Native Fedretion
+#### Native Fedretion

 [`Just docs at the moment`](https://www.angulararchitects.io/aktuelles/announcing-native-federation-1-0/)